joonassandell/rebirth-wordpress-project/README.md

    - If using WPMS change `define('PATH_CURRENT_SITE', getenv('WORDPRESS_ENV') == 'development' ? '/' : '/');` to `define('PATH_CURRENT_SITE', getenv('WORDPRESS_ENV') == 'development' ? '/' : '/myhome/');`
 2. In .env add your home dir to `PRODUCTION_WP_HOME` (e.g. `PRODUCTION_WP_HOME=/myhome`) so that replacing databases works correctly
 3. In .htaccess make sure rewritebase is `RewriteBase /myhome` (not needed in WPMS)

+### I'm getting the error `the input device is not a TTY`

+Try to add `export COMPOSE_INTERACTIVE_NO_CLI=1` to your shell and if it works you should add it to your bash profile. [https://github.com/docker/compose/issues/5696](https://github.com/docker/compose/issues/5696)

 ## License